Student art on display at Barry Hall

 “I chose to photograph iconic things in Fargo and Moorhead because I grew up around here and thought it would be really interesting and fun,” said Kelsey Hanson, who is studying art, photography and business administration.

-Students and faculty collaborated to showcase student artwork in the business building.
 The projects took half a semester to complete.
 Participating students were enrolled in an advanced darkroom class, which means they hand printed their images using a chemical process.

 “Darkroom prints are black and white and have both a richer tonal range and are more archival than inkjet prints,” said Kirkwood.
 “They are also much more labor intensive.”